Elvis Costello: Personal life

 Costello has no full siblings.
 He has four half-brothers from his father's second marriage, all of whom are musicians.

 In November 1974, Costello married Mary Burgoyne.
 Costello has said he had hoped to marry Burgoyne since he was 14 years old and they were at school together in London, although they did not begin dating until four years later, when Costello moved back to London after living with his mother in Liverpool for two and a half years.
 They have one child, Matthew MacManus, born in early 1975.
 Costello's rapid rise to fame put a strain on their marriage almost immediately.
 The couple separated in early 1978 but reconciled the following year.
 They separated permanently in mid-1984 and finalised their divorce in 1988.
 Costello has said that his inability to remain faithful in his first marriage, and the emotional turmoil it caused him, has been a major inspiration for his songs.

 In early 1985, Costello began a romantic relationship with Cait O'Riordan, then bass player for the Pogues, whom he met in October 1984 while their respective bands were on tour together.
-In May 1986, they exchanged wedding rings and thereafter presented themselves, and were regarded, as husband and wife.
-They were never legally married.
+In May 1986, they exchanged wedding rings and thereafter presented themselves, and were regarded as husband and wife.
+They were never legally married and had no children.
 In September 2002, Costello ended the relationship.
-O'Riordan said that she was never married, that there was "no piece of paper with marriage on it".
-They have no children.
 Since their split, both Costello and O'Riordan have described the union as unhappy.

-In early 2003, Costello became engaged to and went on to marry singer and pianist Diana Krall, whom he met at the Grammy Awards ceremony the year before.
-They married in December 2003.
-The couple has twin sons, born in December 2006.
+In December 2003, Costello married the singer and pianist Diana Krall, whom he met at the Grammy Awards ceremony the year before.
+They have twin sons, born in December 2006.